Coldcard/ckbunker/docs/setup.md

 However, they cannot change the HSM policy of the Coldcard.
 They do not know the TOTP/2FA secrets, and cannot generate OTP codes (only the Coldcard knows those) and so they cannot authorize spending that way and impersonate users.
+If the attackers are remote, relative to the location of the Coldcard, the "local confirmation code" feature will also protect you, since the attackers would need to convince your remote hands to enter a specific code.

 When the data associated with the Bunker is "at rest", meaning the system is not running, we have good protections in place.
 All Bunker